GeorgeNAL/sc-tulsa/content/blog/what-if-no-tulsa-cross-country.md

 ---
 title: "What if there is no cross country in Tulsa this fall?"
 brief: Runners will race in Tulsa.
-That we know for sure
+That we know for sure.
 image: /images/Tulsa_tracks/broken-arrow-freshman-academy-curve.jpg
 date: 2020-07-11
 draft: false